 Our signature red is made from the Zinfandel grape, a red variety that is relatively rare in Australia.
 Our two signatures white wines are made from Riesling and Gewürztraminer grapes.
 The Gewürztraminer is a very elegant and dry style with luscious aromas of lychees and roses with hints of ginger spice.
 The Riesling has a floral nose with jasmin and citrus blossom aromas, a lemony limy palate with a perfect balance of acid.

 The first vines were planted in 1983, which makes them some of the region's oldest vines.
 The vineyard is largely unirrigated and planted on deep red basalt and clay based loam soils.
 See the map of the property with the soils data.

 We grow grapes and make wine for people to enjoy.
-We care for the environment by managing our land holistically which means, we use a 7 testing process for decision making always testing back to the holistic context.
+We care for the environment by managing our land holistically.
+We use a 7 testing process for decision making, always testing back to the holistic context.
 We have never used pesticides on the property.
-Sheep are being used to cycle the minerals and strategic use of a side throwing slasher to mulch the mid-rows under the vines.
+Sheep are used to cycle the minerals, and the strategic use of a side throwing slasher to mulch the mid-rows under the vines.
 In recent years we have used Bio Ag Phos a soft rock phosphate with bacteria to activate the soil releasing more available phosphorous.
 We have also used compost tea to stimulate fungus and bacteria in the soil, which is feeding the soilfoodweb.